Family Life Studies: BS

 - Transfer Students: Transfer students and USU students transferring from other majors qualify for the pre-psychology major if they meet USU's general admissions requirements.

-- To be admitted to the major, students must complete at least 24 semester credits with a GPA of 3.0 or higher.
-These include certain FCHD prerequisite courses.
+- To be admitted to the major, students must have a cumulative GPA of 3.0 or higher.
+To be a full major, students must complete the pre-major coursework.

 International students have additional admissions requirements.

-A criminal background check, including fingerprinting, is required for everyone who completes FCHD practicum courses.
+A criminal background check, including fingerprinting, is required for everyone who completes HDFS practicum courses.

 Professional Organizations, Honor Societies, and Clubs